 Why did you choose to study at Strathclyde?

-The University’s reputation in the legal research industry in the UK and the greater Scotland remains outstanding making it one of the competitive law schools to join.
-Further, its accessible student scholarships and funding opportunities make the learning experience worthy and affordable to students from all global backgrounds.
-As a recipient of the Enhanced Scholarship in law for the 2017/2018 cohort class, the funding has positively impacted on my associated tuition costs.
+The University’s reputation in the legal research industry in Scotland and the wider UK remains outstanding making it one of the competitive law schools to join.
+The accessible student scholarships and funding opportunities at Strathclyde make the learning experience worthy and affordable to students from all global backgrounds.
+As a recipient of the Dean's International Award for the 2017/2018 cohort class, the funding has positively impacted on my associated tuition costs.

 What do you enjoy most about your course?